 4- Herringbone walk

 8- Practice getting up

-Instructors should switch positions from top and bottom. watch for kids who will need some more personal help using a took like the wedge maker.
+Instructors can switch positions from top and bottom. watch for kids who will need some more personal help using a tool like the wedge maker.

 Know key points to verbally give them: hands up, look downhill, stand up on your toes, point your toes at each other and push your heels out.
 Show them and position them if necessary; you have to be very active physically and verbally.
 Concentrate on their performance and shape their performance by saying, "Yes, that is it, great job" as soon as they get it.

 Slightly more advanced

 Do straight runs going down and touch the top of their boots, faster bunny bouncing, march from foot to foot, leaning forward and back; use a ski ring to keep their hands up, do gliding wedges, wedge change ups, straight run to a stop.

 Do a specific number of turns.
 If they can do 6, have them do 3 bigger ones.
 Then do 3 small turns, then 3 big in the same run.
 Reverse it and do the big turns first before the small ones.
 Have them turn to a stop in both directions.
 Can they point their toes to turn?
 Then try pushing on one big toe, then the other.
 If they still struggle, combine the two methods, point their toes and push on the big toe.

 Stop and play on the flats when kids have trouble skiing across the hill when exiting the lifts, standing on the hill, or walking across the hill.

 Progress at the proper pace so the children can stay in control.
 This means not going to the top of the second wonder carpet at Pine Knob, the steeper top of the rope tows, or the first chair until the children can link turns and turn to a stop in both directions.